m-1tZ/m-1tZ.github.io/content/posts/supabase.md

 # History

-Supabase launched in 2020 with the pitch: [*The open source Firebase alternative.*] (https://supabase.com/blog/supabase-how-we-launch).
+Supabase launched in 2020 with the pitch: [*The open source Firebase alternative.*](https://supabase.com/blog/supabase-how-we-launch).
 Instead of building on proprietary infra, Supabase wraps around PostgreSQL with APIs for:
 - Database - Auto-generated REST & GraphQL APIs on top of Postgres.
 - Auth - User management with JWTs, signup, login, OAuth.
 - Storage - S3-compatible object storage with RLS.